Fahd-O/CSC-320-Software-Lab/ReadMe.md

 ## Project Overview

-Here is my CSC320 Software Lab Project repo.
-It was a group work and our project was to build a working Multiple Choice Question (MCQ) Computer Based Test (CBT) Web App with a Fingerprint Biometric Login System...
-Sadly the we (or should I say "I".
-A single person ended up doing the work a group.) were able to build a working MCQ web app but couldn't achieve the fingerprint biometric login part.
+This repository contains my CSC320 Software Lab Project, a core course from my third year in university.
+Although it was assigned as a group project with three members, I completed the entire development independently, with my group members contributing only by testing the final product.

+The goal was to build a Multiple Choice Question (MCQ) Computer-Based Test (CBT) web application featuring a Fingerprint Biometric Login System.
+Unfortunately, due to hardware limitations, software constraints, limited knowledge, and time constraints, the fingerprint login feature was not fully implemented.
+However, a fully functional MCQ CBT application was successfully developed.

+This project evolved through four versions:

+- **Frontend Prototype**: The initial version was a frontend-only prototype, built using HTML, CSS, and JavaScript.
+- **Version 1**: A complete MCQ CBT application with full functionality.
+- **Version 2**: Added a login/sign-up system to enhance user access control.
+- **Version 3**: Involved code and folder restructuring for better organization and maintainability.

+The technologies used in this project (PHP, CSS, JavaScript, HTML) were selected based on available resources and commonly used tools.
+Tutorial videos on YouTube were instrumental in guiding and customizing the application to meet project requirements.

-This project was completed between **November 2022 and March 2023**.
+This project was completed between **January 2022 and November 2022**.

-Four versions of the project were developed.
-One is just frontend and the three other iterations are fullsatack.

 ## Table of Contents